American football card: History

 Fleer entered to the market in 1960, producing football cards of American Football League, then switching to NFL until Philadelphia Gum secured the rights for football cards in 1964.

 In 1962, a cereal manufacturer, Post Cereal, released its first football cards set, which could be ordered directly from the company or available from cereal boxes.
 Another cereal company, Kellogg's, released its first set in 1970.
 Kellogg's would launch sets regularly until 1983.
 A new brand, Score, entered into market in 1989 with its collection of football cards.
 Two years later, Upper Deck obtained licenses from the NFL to produce trading cards.
 Upper Deck established itself so quickly that it rivaled Topps.
 Upper Deck produced cards under license of the NFL until 2010.
 In 1992, SkyBox International (a company founded only three years prior) produced its first set of football cards.
 Collector's Edge was another company that produced football cards in the 1990s.

 Donruss, a company that had been in the non-sports trading cards market since 1961 manufacturing products related with movies or TV shows, released its football set in 1995, remaining in the business until March 2009 when Italian Panini Group purchased assets of the industry's second-oldest trading card company, Donruss, and formed the new subsidiary, "Panini America".

 In 2015, Panini signed a long-term contract with the NFL that secured the company exclusive trading card and sticker rights of the league.
+But the NFLPA terminated the licensing agreement with Panini in 2023.
+This is because they signed on with Fanatics, who now owns the rights to produce football cards.

+Beginning in the fall of 2022, Topps releases non-exclusive trading cards for U.S. college football and basketball featuring current athletes from approximately 100 colleges.
+Athletes will not be restricted from signing with other trading card companies.
+Both schools and athletes benefit from the royalties and royalties paid from the sale of collegiate cards.